aniongithub/graffiti/README.md

 graffiti
 ========

-Graffiti is a high-performance rendering engine built specifically for the Reach profile on top of XNA/Monogame with a very specific feature set
+Graffiti is a cross-platform high-performance rendering engine built specifically for the Reach profile on top of XNA/Monogame with a very specific feature set

 * Support for the Reach profile
 * CPU/GPU vertex transformation (using SkinnedEffect)